Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 for the main context.
 Select the number corresponding with the (default) 'Main' configuration.

 For the footer context select the 'Footer' page part configuration and lastly select the HomePage as page type that can have this page as sub-page.
-This will make sure you can only add the Employees page below the homepage in the page tree.
+This will make sure you can only add the Employees page as a subpage of the homepage in the page tree.

 The basic code skeleton should now be generated, so go ahead and create (and apply) a migration for the database